 You can check prices and book your room at Hotel Flor De Sarta on Booking.com.

 Hotel el Convento is Leon’s most luxurious hotel.
 It’s only a few minutes walk from the cathedral, this hotel has immaculate gardens and grounds that make it look like something in a movie.
 They also have a large outdoor pool, an onsite restaurant and bar, and breakfast is included in the room rate.
 Expect to pay around $115 USD for a queen room.
 We never stayed here – but we wish we had!

 You can secure your room at Hotel El Convento on Booking.com

 Move over San Juan del Sur there’s a new surf town in Nicaragua that’s gaining popularity.
 Popoyo is a (very) small beach town located on the west coast around 2 hours from San Juan del Sur.
 The town was made popular by surfers just like San Juan del Sur, however, it’s nowhere near as big and the surf is better!
 Imagine San Juan del Sur 20 years ago – that’s Popoyo now!

 For those who like to avoid the tourist hubs or want a little more adventure then heading to Popoyo is a must-visit destination in Nicaragua.
 The small town is home to some pretty good waves perfect for all levels, however, its most famous waves are only for the pros with waves up to 3 times overhead!

-The town itself of Popoyo is tiny and you’ll only find a few hostels/hotels as wells as small shops.
+The town itself of Popoyo is tiny and you’ll only find a few hostels/hotels as well as small shops.
 But if you ask me, that’s what gives Popoyo its attractive charm.

 Many visitors come here for the day from San Juan del Sur.
-If you can, my recommendation is to come for a few nights, enjoy some beers, waves and have some off the beaten path fun!
+If you can, my recommendation is to come for a few nights, enjoy some beers and waves, and have some off-the-beaten-path fun!